iscc/iscc-schema/docs/context/index.md

 <small><http://purl.org/iscc/terms/#external_url></small>
 !!! term ""
-    This is the URL that will appear below the asset's image on some NFT Marketplaces and will allow users to leave the site and view the item on your site.
+    This is the URL that will appear below the asset's image on some NFT Marketplaces and will allow users to leave the site and view the item on your site. **Supports URI template `(iscc-id)`**.

 ## animation_url